This add-on is operated by Stackhero

 }

-For more information about Jedis, see the official Jedis repository and the official wiki.
+You will find more information on the official Jedis repository and the official wiki.

-In a multithreaded environment, like a webserver, use Jedis Pool:
+In a multithreaded environment, like a webserver, you should use Jedis Pool:

 public static JedisPool getPool() {